deployphp/recipes/docs/rsync.md

 - *include-file*: accepts a *string* containing absolute path to file, which contains include patterns
 - *filter*: accepts an *array* of rsync filter rules
 - *filter-file*: accepts a *string* containing merge-file filename.
-- *filter-perdir*: accepts a *string* containing merge-file filename to be scanned and merger per each directory in rsync list offiles to send
+- *filter-perdir*: accepts a *string* containing merge-file filename to be scanned and merger per each directory in rsync list on files to send
 - *flags*: accepts a *string* of flags to set when calling rsync command.
 Please **avoid** flags that accept params, and use *options* instead.
-- *options*: accepts an *array* of options to set when calling rsync command. **DO NOT** prefix options with `--` as it's automaticly added.
+- *options*: accepts an *array* of options to set when calling rsync command. **DO NOT** prefix options with `--` as it's automatically added.
 - *timeout*: accepts an *int* defining timeout for rsync command to run locally.

 #### Sample Configuration: